kubernetes/enhancements/keps/sig-cluster-lifecycle/0035-20190128-addons-via-operators.md

 * Common fields in spec that define the version and/or channel
 * Common fields in status that expose the current health & version information of the addon
-* Addons follow a common structure, with the CR as root object, an Application CR, consistent labels of all objects
+* Addons follow a common structure, with an instance of the CRD as root object, an Application CRD instance, consistent labels of all objects
 * Some form of protection or rapid reconciliation to prevent accidental modification of child objects
 * Operators are declaratively driven, and can source manifests via https